ulissesf/qmassa/README.md

 ```

 Showing all DRM clients including the inactive ones (no memory allocated or
 engines being used).
-Toggle it pressing 'A'/'a' in the TUI.
+Toggle by pressing 'A'/'a' in the TUI.

 ```shell
 sudo qmassa -a
 ```

 Grouping DRM clients by PID.
-Toggle it pressing 'G'/'g' in the TUI.
+Toggle by pressing 'G'/'g' in the TUI.

 ```shell
 sudo qmassa -g
 ```

 Show PCI IDs (when available) instead of names.
-Toggle it pressing 'S'/'s' in the TUI.
+Toggle by pressing 'S'/'s' in the TUI.

 ```shell
 sudo qmassa -s